TREASURIES-Safety trade intact for U.S. Treasuries on geopolitical tensions

 NEW YORK, July 18 (Reuters) - U.S. Treasuries held steady on Friday, taking in stride a weaker-than-expected U.S. consumer sentiment survey and holding onto the safe-haven flows stemming from the escalation of tensions in Ukraine and Israel in the last 24 hours.

+“Consumers still seem pretty cautious even though job growth has accelerated and the unemployment rate has fallen.
+The degree of the decline in inflation expectations is notable given what we have seen with other inflation indicators,” said Michelle Meyer, senior economist at Bank of America Merrill Lynch in New York.

+“Consumers don’t seem ready to pick up their spending in any significant way,” she added.

-The world remained on edge after the downing on Thursday of a Malaysian passenger jet over an area of eastern Ukraine where the government has been fighting with Moscow-backed separatists.
+The world remained on edge over the downing on Thursday of a Malaysian passenger jet over an area of eastern Ukraine where the government has been fighting with Moscow-backed separatists.

-Treasury prices swooned and then recovered after President Barack Obama addressed the tragedy and outlined what steps were being taken between governments.

-Obama demanded that Russia stop supporting separatists in eastern Ukraine, but he also said he did not see a U.S. military role in the roiling conflict beyond reassurances it has already provided to the NATO alliance.

-“I think it was Obama’s speaking.
-What it did was to take away the worry about anything blowing up this weekend.
-People took some profits to remove their insurance as they don’t feel there is an escalation on the way,” said William Larkin, fixed income portfolio manager at Massachusetts-based Cabot Money Management, which manages $500 million.

-Israel’s launching of a ground offensive into Gaza on Thursday to stop Hamas militants from firing rockets indiscriminately into Israel and to destroy their smuggling tunnel network kept geopolitical tensions high.
+Israel’s launching of a ground offensive into Gaza on Thursday to stop Hamas militants from firing thousands of rockets indiscriminately into Israel and to destroy their smuggling tunnel network added to the geopolitical tensions.

-Benchmark 10-year U.S. Treasuries were little changed, down 3/32 of a point in price, with a yield up to 2.48 percent, according to Thomson Reuters data.
-The yield briefly reached above 2.50 percent.
+Benchmark 10-year U.S. Treasuries were little changed, up 2/32 of a point in price, with a yield down to 2.47 percent, according to Thomson Reuters data.

-The 30-year Treasury bond was off 1/32 of a point in price, leaving the yield at 3.29 percent.
+The 30-year Treasury bond was up 2/32 of a point in price, pushing the yield down to 3.28 percent.
 On Thursday, the yield fell to a one-year low of 3.26 percent.

 The yield spread between 10-year and 2-year Treasuries is just over 200 basis points, the narrowest since June of last year.